walleth/walleth.github.com/_posts/2017-10-15-Byzantium-and-Network-switching.md

 title: Byzantium & Network switching
 ---

-It was a bit quite here the last 2 months - but unfortunately I had to work on one commercial project to pay some bills.
+It was a bit quiet here the last 2 months - but unfortunately I had to work on one commercial project to pay some bills.
 But now I have time again to push WALLETH forward - and I was just pushing it over 2 bumps:

  * Network switching (inclusive main-net:-)
  * Byzantium changes (Contains geth 1.7.1)